-MacKay (b.1991) is an Australian/New Zealand artist based in Fremantle (Walyalup), Western Australia.
-As a person with dyslexia and non-attentive ADHD, MacKay’s early academic difficulties led her to painting as a refuge; to centre and express herself non-verbally.
-During high school, MacKay received formal training at Claremont School of Art, where she studied atelier methods in Classical Realism under the mentorship of Richard Te Kuaha Merito.
-This emphasis on painting technique led to MacKay’s affinity for large-scale photorealism and hyperrealism portraiture painting.
-Overwhelmed by the dizzying intellectualism of the conceptual art world, these ultra technical styles allowed MacKay to do what she loved most; to lose herself in the act of painting.
-Meters in dimension, these flagship works would take a year or more to complete, becoming a devotional practice.
-Over a five year period, MacKay honed a high proficiency in photorealism and hyperrealism, which culminated with her winning the 2019 Archibald 'Packing Room Prize', and a 2022 Retrospective exhibit.
+Tessa MacKay (b.1991) is an Australian/New Zealand artist based in Fremantle (Walyalup), Western Australia.
+As a young person with dyslexia and non-attentive ADHD, MacKay’s early academic difficulties led her to painting as a refuge; to centre and express herself non-verbally.
+Later in life, MacKay developed an affinity for large-scale photorealism and hyperrealism portraiture painting.
+Overwhelmed by the dizzying intellectualism of the conceptual art world, these ultra technical works - often meters in length and requiring a year or more to complete - allowed MacKay to lose herself in the act of painting, taking on a devotional commitment.
+Over a five year period, MacKay honed a high proficiency in photorealism and hyperrealism, which culminated with her winning the 2019 Archibald “Packing Room Prize”, and a 2022 Retrospective exhibit.

 EDUCATION